-Pizza dough with beer takes homemade pizza to a whole new level.
+Beer pizza dough takes homemade pizza to a whole new level.
 It’s way better than the average take-out and of course, toppings are entirely customisable.
-This small batch pizza dough can easily be scaled up to feed more people or down to feed one.
+This small-batch beer pizza crust recipe can easily be scaled up to feed more people or down to feed one.

 A quality pizza base is an essential recipe to have to hand.
 I’ve been making the beer pizza dough I’m presenting today for in excess of a decade.
 It tastes so good and it is consistently reliable, so I never feel the need to deviate from it.

-This small batch pizza dough is made using beer, which lends a certain lightness and crispiness to the dough.
+This small-batch pizza dough is made using beer, which lends a certain lightness and crispiness to the dough whilst also ensuring that it is wonderfully chewy too.
+It’s perfect for thin-crust pizzas.

-I’m presenting a recipe for 2 pizzas but I’ve also included details on how to adapt this recipe to feed 1, 3, 4 or more hungry diners.
+In what follows I provide plenty of detail not just about the beer pizza dough but also guidance on how to roll and cook it to ensure the best homemade beer pizza crust possible.
+I’ve also included details on how to adapt this recipe to feed 1, 3, 4 or more hungry diners.

-The components of the pizza dough with beer are not glamorous, so most homes probably keep them generally in stock:
+The components of my pizza dough with beer are not glamorous, so most homes probably keep them generally in stock:

 - Strong bread flour